Translated subtitles in three languages illustrated graphic

 • Using antonyms to create shorter sentences

-“She was taught long division by her teacher” (43 characters) vs. “her teacher taught her long division” (35 characters)
+Change of grammatical form“She was taught long division by her teacher” (43 characters)“Her teacher taught her long division” (35 characters)

 The number of characters per line depends on the language used.
 However, many advise keeping to around 35 characters per line in most languages, or 16 characters per line in East Asian languages such as Chinese, Japanese, and Korean.